Fair housing and related statutes, regulations, and executive orders

 The Architectural Barriers Act requires that buildings and facilities designed, constructed, altered, or leased with certain federal funds after September 1969 must be accessible to and useable by persons with disabilities.

-Section 109 prohibits discrimination on the basis of race, color, national origin, sex (including gender, gender identity, sexual orientation, and sexual harassment), and religion in any program or activity funded in whole or in part under Title I of the Community Development Act of 1974, which includes Community Development Block Grants.
+Section 109 prohibits discrimination on the basis of race, color, national origin, sex (including gender identity and sexual orientation), and religion in any program or activity funded in whole or in part under Title I of the Community Development Act of 1974, which includes Community Development Block Grants.

 20 U.S.C. §§ 1681-83, 1685-88

 Title IX prohibits discrimination on the basis of sex (including gender identity and sexual orientation) in any education programs and activities that receive federal financial assistance.
 HUD enforces Title IX when it relates to housing affiliated with an educational institution.

 VAWA provide housing protections for victims of domestic violence, dating violence, sexual assault, and stalking in many of HUD’s housing programs.
 VAWA also requires the establishment of emergency transfer plans for facilitating the emergency relocation of certain tenants who are victims of domestic violence, dating violence, sexual assault, or stalking.